lizargall/lizargall/website/docs/aria_docs/intro.md

 ## Just received Project Aria glasses?

 * [About ARK](https://facebookresearch.github.io/projectaria_tools/docs/ARK/about_ARK) provides an overview of different ways you can use the device
-* The [Quickstart Guide](https://facebookresearch.github.io/projectaria_tools/docs/ARK/ARK_quickstart) covers how to set up your glasses
+* The [Getting Started With Project Aria Glasses](https://facebookresearch.github.io/projectaria_tools/docs/ARK/ARK_quickstart) covers how to set up your glasses
 * The [Glasses User Manual](https://facebookresearch.github.io/projectaria_tools/docs/ARK/glasses_manual/glasses_user_manual) provides a range of information, including how to factory reset your glasses

 If you encounter any issues, go to our [Support page](https://facebookresearch.github.io/projectaria_tools/docs/support) for multiple ways to get in touch!